taichi-dev/taichi-docs-zh-cn/gui.rst

 ::

-  ti.GUI.ESCAPE
+  ti.GUI.ESCAPE  # Esc
-  ti.GUI.SHIFT
+  ti.GUI.SHIFT   # Shift
-  ti.GUI.LEFT
+  ti.GUI.LEFT    # Left Arrow
-  'a'
+  'a'            # we use lowercase for alphabet
   'b'
   ...
-  ti.GUI.LMB
+  ti.GUI.LMB     # Left Mouse Button
-  ti.GUI.RMB
+  ti.GUI.RMB     # Right Mouse Button

 *Event type* is the type of event, for now, there are just three type of event: